AxisCommunications/backstage-plugins/plugins/jira-dashboard/README.md

 If you want to track specific components or filters for your entity, you can add the optional annotations `components` and `filters-ids`.
 You can specify an endless number of Jira components or filters.

+If your Jira project does not use "New" as status for incoming issues, you can specify which status to use through the `incoming-issues-status` annotation.

 ```yaml
 apiVersion: backstage.io/v1alpha1
 kind: Component